Scientists, researchers collecting wastewater to test for COVID

 He said this testing goes hand-in-hand with what contact tracers and COVID tests already do.

-“We can’t really test 300 thousand people twice a week but we can get an overall assessment of the virus levels in the community by testing the wastewater.”
+“We can’t really test 300,000 people twice a week, but we can get an overall assessment of the virus levels in the community by testing the wastewater,” Shafer said.

-Shafer said team members will go to each collection site about twice a week to collect new samples and bring it back to the lab where scientists take about two days to compile their findings and share it with public health officials.
+Team members will go to each collection site about twice a week to collect new samples and bring it back to the lab, where scientists take about two days to compile their findings and share it with public health officials.

 “You’re excreting it or shedding it into your fecal matter and you poop and it gets mixed up with everyone else’s and winds up at the wastewater treatment facility and at that point you have a well mixed sample that represents the whole community,” Shafer said.